microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 ## Demo machine configuration

-Make sure your demo machine has git installed as well as Visual Studio 2017 with the Data storage and processing workload” installed.
+Make sure your demo machine has git installed as well as Visual Studio 2017 with the Data storage and processing workload installed.
 Make sure all 3 Redgate tools are checked (Redgate ReadyRoll, Redgate SQL Prompt and Redgate SQL Search).

-### Clone Repo
+### Task 1: Clone Repo
 1. Browse to your VSTS project and click on the Code tab

    <img src="media/2017-03-17_14-58-11.jpg" width="640" />